Find Affordable College Courses

 Read full report on Engineering at University of Hartford

 A rank of #4 on this year’s list means Northeastern University is a great value for engineering students working on their master’s degree.
-Located in the large city of Boston, Northeastern is a private not-for-profit school with a fairly large student population.
+Located in the city of Boston, Northeastern is a private not-for-profit school with a fairly large student population.

-Out-of-state tuition fees for graduate students at Northeastern are $26,095 per year.
+The average tuition and fees for an out-of-state graduate students at Northeastern are $26,095 a year.

 Northeastern excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best Engineering Master’s Degree Schools in the New England Region list.